AnkitaMungalpara/AnkitaMungalpara/README.md

   <tr>
     <td>
       <a href="https://github.com/AnkitaMungalpara/dockerized-mnist-classification-pytorch/">
-        Dockerized Training for MNIST Digit Classification with PyTorch
+        Module 1 - Dockerized Training with PyTorch
       </a>
     </td>
     <td>This project trains a Convolution Neural Network (CNN) for MNIST dataset digit classification using PyTorch, fully containerized with Docker.
 It supports training from scratch, resuming from checkpoints, and evaluation.